kovidgoyal/calibre/manual/develop.rst

           various transformations that are applied to the book during conversions live in :file:`oeb/transforms/*.py`.
 And the input and output plugins live in :file:`conversion/plugins/*.py`.
         * Ebook editing happens using a different container object.
-All the code for editing is in ``ebooks.oeb.polish`` in particular the container object is in ``ebooks.oeb.polish.container``.
+It is documented in :ref:`polish_api`.

     * db - The database back-end.
 See :ref:`db_api` for the interface to the |app| library.